PatrickLang/kubernetes-windows-dev/README.md

 `kubetest` is the end to end test runner for Kubernetes.
 It's built from the kubernetes/kubernetes repo, but a few changes are needed for it to work on Windows.
 For the latest, check out the "waiting on merge" column in the [Windows Kubernetes E2E testing board](https://trello.com/b/QexBE5HK/windows-kubernetets-ee-testing)

+> Note: this list is probably not up to date - be sure to check the trello board first.

 - Cherry-picks needed
   - https://github.com/kubernetes/kubernetes/pull/69571
   - https://github.com/kubernetes/kubernetes/pull/69525